-His stay at the detention center lasted nearly nine months, much longer than anyone anticipated, but only because there was no place for him to make permanent.
+His stay at the detention center lasted nearly nine months, much longer he anticipated.

-His foster family made a call to Academy head football coach Mike Nichols, initially informing him that Marcus would not be participating in the team's Green & Gold spring scrimmage, but the senior cornerback ended up playing in what was all but guaranteed to be his last appearance at the school.
+After multiple temporary homes, he landed with a family that gave him an opportunity in the Academy Independent School District.
+Months later, however, that foster family made a call to Academy head football coach Mike Nichols, initially informing him that Marcus would not be participating in the team's Green & Gold spring scrimmage.

-However, after making an impression on Mike Nichols and his two oldest sons -- Zach, an assistant coach on the staff, and Jake, a senior on the Bumblebees football team -- Marcus earned something he thought was impossible to experience.
+Stepney had already made an impression on Mike Nichols and his two oldest sons -- Zach, an assistant coach on the staff, and Jake, a senior on the Bumblebees football team, but also earned something he thought was impossible to experience.